stanch/reftree/src/main/tut/README.md

 #### Animations

-You can generate animations using `Diagram.animate`.
+You can generate animations using `Diagram.renderAnimatedGif`.
 For this you will need [Inkscape](https://inkscape.org/en/) and [ImageMagick](http://www.imagemagick.org/) installed (and have `inkscape` and `convert` on your `PATH`).